You can see him all the time, though, at RushLimbaugh.com.

 We want a society of upper mobility.

-We're not a class based society.
+We're not a class-based society.

-Look I'm Irish and German.
+Look, I'm Irish and German.

-My ancestors left those class based societies to form this country with every other immigrant to get rid of that so that we can make the most of our lives however we see fit.
+My ancestors left those class-based societies to form this country with every other immigrant to get rid of that so that we can make the most of our lives however we see fit.

-There is no other system in the world that has done more to lift the poor out of poverty than the American system of free enterprise and yet we're at the we stand at a crossroads where we risk exchanging this system for more of a European decadent, you know, cradle the grave social welfare state which just ends in decline and in a in a debt crisis.
+And yet we stand at a crossroads where we risk exchanging this system for more of a European, decadent, cradle-the-grave social welfare state, which just ends in decline and a debt crisis.

 We really are at the crossroads.

-It's been said so often now it sounds um hyperbolic, but it it really isn't the upshot of an extended and accumulated social safety net that really is a hammock at this point has led us to this unsustainable and untouchable structural debt.
+The upshot of an extended and accumulated social safety net that really is a hammock at this point has led us to this unsustainable and untouchable structural debt.

-Your s your the the principal solution in Path to Prosperity for Medicare, premium support was a Bill Clinton idea, so if you're a radical he was the first radical Medicaid your principal solution is block grants to the states which aren't only the laboratories of democracy get achieved by common sense greater efficiencies via subsidiarity as we would say or closer to the people federalism those are not radical ideas.
+Medicaid, your principal solution is block grants to the states, which aren't only the laboratories of democracy, achieved by common sense, greater efficiencies via subsidiarity, as we would say, or closer to the people.

-It's a lot different than what say California or New York has and we're saying let's improve on these things to let our states customize these benefits for the unique needs of their of their people in their states.
+And we're saying, let's improve on these things to let our states customize these benefits for the unique needs of their people in their states.

-And our point is if we move to reform Medicare soon we won't have a debt crisis.
+And our point is if we move to reform Medicare soon, we won't have a debt crisis.

 It's the biggest driver of our future debt.

-So we can guarantee the benefit as it's currently designed to people who've already retired or who are about to retire who organize their lives around this program but in order to keep that promise a promise that is going to be quickly a broken promise if we stay in the current path we are on we propose to change it for younger people, you know, like those of us who are 54 and below so that when we retire it works more like the system that members of Congress and federal employees have where you have a list of guaranteed coverage options for Medicare including the traditional program.
+But in order to keep that promise, a promise that is going to be quickly a broken promise if we stay in the current path we are on, we propose to change it for younger people, you know, like those of us who are 54 and below, so that when we retire, it works more like the system that members of Congress and federal employees have, where you have a list of guaranteed coverage options for Medicare, including the traditional program.

-And then Medicare subsidizes your benefit based on who you are more for the poor and the sick less for the wealthy doing it that way, which is exactly what the Clinton Commission recommended, which is what lots of Democrats in the past have been in favor of saves and strengthens Medicare not only for the current generation but for the next generation and prevents the program from going bankrupt, which it's scheduled to do um in about 2024.
+Doing it that way, which is exactly what the Clinton Commission recommended, which is what lots of Democrats in the past have been in favor of, saves and strengthens Medicare not only for the current generation, but for the next generation and prevents the program from going bankrupt, which it's scheduled to do in about 2024.

-Congressman Ryan we can't thank you enough for your service for joining us today.
+Congressman Ryan, we can't thank you enough for your service for joining us today.

 I want you to stay in the Congress and keep your leadership role there.

-Thank you, Congressman Ryan I'm here.
+Thank you, Congressman Ryan.

 Thank you.